echoe/echoe.github.io/_posts/2020-10-21-on-surgery.md

+### to conclude.

-I don't really have answers to either of these questions. ...
-Well, I have answers to the first one for me, but that answer is "you'll get enough, but not something flawless".
+I don't really have answers to either of these questions. ... well, I have answers to the first one for me, but that answer is "you'll get enough, but not something flawless".

-But I feel they're worth asking.
-And possibly, in the asking, we find things about them.
-And we figure out ... when we can stop. and from there, we can do our best with what we have. and we can all hopefully experience the joy of living unrestrained - sometimes, joy that only these surgeries can unlock.
+but I feel they're worth asking. and possibly, in the asking, we find things about them. and we figure out ... when we can stop. and from there, we can do our best with what we have. and we can all hopefully experience the joy of living unrestrained - sometimes, joy that only these surgeries can unlock.